-Jon Erickson returns for his second season with the Vanderbilt staff after being named Director of Women's Basketball Operations in October of 2013.
+Jon Erickson joined the Vanderbilt staff after being named Director of Women's Basketball Operations in October of 2013.

 A tireless worker, Erickson's responsibilities include coordinating all areas of the women's basketball team's travel, including transportation, lodging, scheduling practice and shootaround times, and making arrangements for team meals.

 Prior to arriving at Vanderbilt, Erickson served as the Director of Women's Basketball Operations and Sports Information Assistant at Yale University, where he was the primary sports information contact for women's basketball and baseball.